Creamy gluten free pumpkin cheesecake, with a splash of bourbon, combine to make the perfect gluten free pumpkin cheesecake recipe for the holidays!

 Remove side of the springform pan and bring to room temperature before serving.
 Add pecan halves as a garnish.

 So…a lot of steps, but it is sooo worth it!
+If you love pumpkin, you will want to try this thick and creamy gluten free pumpkin mousse recipe too!

 Things You Need to Make This Bourbon Pumpkin Cheesecake: